-Add actions to an existing animation
+Adding actions to an existing animation

 Adding actions simply continues the process you used to create the original animation.
-To review those steps and options, see "Create animations with custom actions".
+To review those steps and options.

-- 1 Choose Tools > Animation > Create Animation. - 2 Select an action type, parts, and options, and click Apply.
+- 1. Click Animation in DOCUMENTATION tab. - 2.
+Select an action type, parts, and options, and click Apply.

-The new actions are added to the end of the animation sequence, as shown in the Model Tree structure of the animation.
+Note: The new actions are added to the end of the animation sequence, as shown in the Model Tree structure of the animation.